Maxdegreat/KingsFam_v2/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Driving user engagment
+- flutter local notifications - start
+- when following posts send noti asking to check out post use time stamp
+- if acc created and no activity ask to come post or check out a cm thred
+- send noty come make a convo

+Create native ads
+- place ads at start of chats
+- push ads into convos
+- make an ad cm for list view

+app tweeks
+- allow share
+- like comments
+- share post